Shazeeda/stolen-bot-example/README.md

 I built this bot to simulate how State Farm bots operate across ECS, Splunk, and Power Automate.
 It handles a stolen vehicle claim under SIU review, generates file notes, flags missing evidence, and outputs a structured log and task list—just like ServiceNow would.
 This improves claim accuracy, reduces human error, and ensures investigators don’t miss key tasks in high-risk cases.

+This automation bot helps State Farm reduce claim handling time, improves documentation accuracy, and ensures no key investigative steps are missed.
+That means fewer unnecessary payouts, better fraud detection, and more consistent audit trails — all of which translate to cost savings and better claim outcomes.

 This bot simulates a Power Automate-style intelligent assistant for the Special Investigation Unit (SIU) at an insurance company—designed to streamline the handling of stolen vehicle claims under investigation.